wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-administer-use-powershell.md

 [AZURE.INCLUDE [data center list](../includes/hdinsight-pricing-data-centers-clusters.md)]

-For information on creating an Azure Storage account by using the Azure preview portal, see [About Azure storage accounts](/documentation/articles/storage-create-storage-account).
+For information on creating an Azure Storage account by using the Azure Management Portal, see [About Azure storage accounts](/documentation/articles/storage-create-storage-account).

 If you have already had a Storage account but do not know the account name and account key, you can use the following commands to retrieve the information: